When to Use Unit vs Integration Tests in GIS

 def test_buffer_area_tolerance(coords, distance, expected_area):

-actual_area = calculate_buffer_area(point, distance)
+actual = calculate_buffer_area(Point(coords), distance)

-assert np.isclose(actual_area, expected_area, rtol=1e-2, atol=1e-6)
+assert np.isclose(actual, expected_area, rtol=1e-2, atol=1e-6)

 def test_crs_projection_determinism():

-projected = project_geometry(p1, "EPSG:4326", "EPSG:3857")
+projected = project_geometry(Point(-118.2437, 34.0522), "EPSG:4326", "EPSG:3857")

 assert -13160000 < projected.x < -13150000